 The Flesch-Kincaid Grade Level formula, on the other hand, provides a shorthand for the “grade level” of your content.
 Or the highest education level required to understand your content.

 - A 90.0–100.0 score is easily understood by the average 11-year-old student.

 - A 60.0–70.0 score is easily understood by the average 13- to 15-year-old student.

 - A 0.0–30.0 score is best understood by university graduates.

-To put it in perspective, your favourite authors write at these levels:
+To put it in perspective, your favorite authors write at these levels:

-And your favourite publications write at these levels:
+And your favorite publications write at these levels: